6 Common Air Conditioner Smells Answered and How to Fix the Issue

 3. Air Conditioner Smells Musty

-Homeowners who call us regarding this issue often report their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also referred to as dirty sock syndrome, this smell is usually caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who call us about this situation frequently report their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also referred to as dirty sock syndrome, this smell is frequently linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in climates where you turn on heating at night and during the morning before turning on cooling during the afternoon.
+Dirty sock syndrome is most common in climates where you use heating at night and during the morning before transitioning to cooling later on.

-The best approach for preventing dirty sock syndrome is to regularly change your air filter and schedule routine air conditioning maintenance with H & H Service Company.
-We’ll keep the evaporator coil clean and the drainage system flowing, because excess water can also create unpleasant odors.
+The best method for preventing dirty sock syndrome is to frequently replace your air filter and schedule annual air conditioning maintenance with H & H Service Company.
+We’ll keep the evaporator coil clean and the drainage system flowing, because standing water can also lead to nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it might be caused by several problems, such as:
+If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it could be prompted by several problems, such as:

 • Excess condensation